Who flung dung? Ancient Scottish farming mystery revealed through fresh analysis

 Skara Brae

-“The stable isotope analysis revealed very low nitrogen levels showing that the crops were not grown on manured soils,” said lead author Dr Bishop, from the University of Stavanger in Norway, adding “the large size and number of the grains recovered suggest that during this first phase of farming, the soils were productive without the need for manuring.”
+“The stable isotope analysis revealed very low nitrogen levels showing that the crops were not grown on manured soils,” said lead author Dr Rosie Bishop, from the University of Stavanger in Norway.

+“The large size and number of the grains recovered suggest that during this first phase of farming, the soils were productive without the need for manuring," she added.

 The discovery was the result of an analysis of finds recovered from the site during excavations between 1977 and 1981.

-This well-preserved Neolithic site was home to some of Scotland’s first farmers around 3800 BC, and features remnants of a timber hall.
+The well-preserved Neolithic site was home to some of Scotland’s first farmers around 3800 BC, and also features remnants of a timber hall as well as traces of ancient fields.

 A map of the sites